 When you have that big beautiful seed catalog in your hands, it’s easy to get overwhelmed by the many choices.
 There are so many options, my goodness, it’s amazing!

 I want to give you the basic tools to navigate this process and to feasibly purchase the seeds that you need to grow a great garden that you will be happy with.

 So cozy up with a cup of tea and let’s dream and plan together.

 You may also be interested in my must-grow heirloom list.

 Where To Purchase Seeds

-I’ve shared my nine favorite companies for where to buy heirloom seeds before, so I’ll just do a quick recap here.
+I’ve shared my nine favorite companies to buy heirloom seeds, so I’ll just do a quick recap here.